SPP 201–01: Recruitment/Employment

 Recruitment Limited to Current Employees of ASU, University of Arizona (U of A), Northern Arizona University (NAU), and the Board of Regents (ABOR)

-This recruitment is open only to current administrative, service professional, and classified employees.
+This recruitment is open only to current regular classified employees, university staff, and non-faculty administrators.
 Emergency hires, graduate assistants/associates, and student employees are not eligible to apply for these positions.
-Recruitment & Selection (OHR) will post vacancies on the HR Web page and will provide notices to U of A, NAU, and the Board of Regents.
+Recruitment & Selection (OHR) will post vacancies on the OHR Web page and will provide notices to U of A, NAU, and the Board of Regents.

 Recruitment & Selection (OHR) will review the candidate’s résumé to ensure the candidate meets minimum qualifications and will contact the hiring unit within 24 hours of receipt regarding the candidate’s eligibility.